freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 If you can't sign in, and instead, you see a banner with an error message saying that it'll be reported to freeCodeCamp, please double-check that your local port 3000 is not in use by a different program.

 If you get errors while installing the dependencies, please make sure that you are not in a restricted network or your firewall settings do not prevent you from accessing resources.
-Some solutions would be use to VPN services if possible and allowed in your environment.
+One solution would be to use a VPN service if possible and allowed in your environment.